HARDIK-TSH1392/Assignment-Rust-2-nebuliaq-placement-iiitd-hardik-patel-2024/README.md

 The server will index the log messages into Quickwit when the buffer is flushed.
 The indexed logs can then be searched or queried using Quickwit’s search capabilities.

-### Future Enhancements

-- **Retry Mechanism**: Currently, the server logs errors if the Quickwit indexing fails.
-A retry mechanism could be added to attempt indexing multiple times before giving up.
-- **Configuration**: Paths and other settings could be made configurable via environment variables or command-line arguments.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.